Skip to main content

 This is the biggest gap between the two.

-MailAfiniti: When you connect your domain, we set up SPF, DKIM, and DMARC for you.
-These are the three records that tell Gmail, Outlook, and Yahoo that your emails are real — not spam.
-You never touch a DNS record.
+MailAfiniti: When you connect your domain, we generate SPF, DKIM, and DMARC for you — the exact records, ready to paste into your registrar, with step-by-step guidance.
+These are the three records that tell Gmail, Outlook, and Yahoo that your emails are real, not spam.
+No guessing what each one should say.
 Use our free Email Health Check tool to verify everything is working.

-For a dedicated email provider, automatic setup is the minimum.
-For a domain registrar selling email on the side, it's not a priority.
+For a dedicated email provider, having all three records prepared for you is the baseline.
+For a domain registrar selling email on the side, full authentication is still partly a DIY job.

 Support: Email-Focused vs Everything Else